OswaldShilo/Grenzlos/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss your ideas.

+📧 Credits

+Original Creator: @ThekareemOne

+Extended by: Grenzlos (Inya.ai Project)

+⭐ If you find this useful, please star both repos!

 ## License
 This project is licensed under the MIT License.